Giants vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Joc Pederson and the San Francisco Giants hit the field against Francisco Lindor and the New York Mets on Friday at 7:10 PM ET, in the first of a three-game series at Citi Field.
+A pair of hot hitters, Pete Alonso and LaMonte Wade Jr, will be on display when the New York Mets face the San Francisco Giants on Saturday at 4:10 PM ET, at Citi Field.

-The Giants are favored in this one, at -120, while the underdog Mets have +100 odds to upset.
-The over/under is 9 runs for the matchup (with -105 odds to go over and -115 odds to go under).
+The Mets are -145 moneyline favorites in this matchup with the Giants (+120).
+The over/under is 8.5 runs for the matchup (with -115 odds to hit the over and -105 odds to go under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.